15+ YearsCairns tour experts

 Heritage Favourite

 Explore the legendary heritage-listed Paronella Park — a Spanish castle ruin deep in the rainforest — alongside the rainforest walk at Lake Barrine.
 Often combined with Millaa Millaa Falls and the Curtain Fig Tree for a landmark-packed day.
-This is the tour for those who want history, architecture and nature in one itinerary.
+The tour for travellers who want history, architecture and nature in one itinerary.

 • Lake Barrine walk